micropython/micropython/docs/library/urandom.rst

 .. module:: urandom
    :synopsis: random numbers

-This module implements a pseudo-random number generator.ALso see CPython docs for more details |see_cpython_module| :mod:`python:random` .
+This module implements a pseudo-random number generator.
+Also see CPython docs for more details |see_cpython_module| :mod:`python:random` .

 Function for Integers